 I’ve explored many caves in my lifetime, but Fantastic Caverns in Springfield, Missouri sets itself apart from the rest since it’s America’s only ride-through cave.
 Fantastic Caverns was discovered in 1862 by John Knox, an Ozarks farmer and his dog, who had crawled through an entrance.

-It was 5 years later once John Knox made his discovery known since he feared that the Confederate army would use the cave to produce more gunpowder.
+It was 5 years later once John Knox made his discovery known since he feared that it would be exploited by soldiers to produce more of saltpeter.
 He mustered up the courage to place an ad in the newspaper, seeking explorers to explore the cavern.
 12 women from the Springfield Women’s Athletic Club answered the ad and were the first explorers to venture into the cave.
 They cemented their part in the history of the cave after they carved their names within the cave.
 Their names still remain on a cave wall today.

 Today, you can experience the splendor, magnitude, and stillness of Fantastic Caverns by taking a 55-minute ride-through tour in a Jeep-drawn tram.
 The temperature inside Fantastic Caverns is about 60 °F (15 °C) year-round.
 It’s a warm 60 degrees in cooler months, while it’s a cool 60 degrees in the warmer months.
 The cave hosts over 100,000 visitors a year.

 A “drapery” is a thin, translucent formation that runs along the underside of a sloping ceiling.
 It is formed by consecutive drops of water following the same trail.

 $23.50 for adults and teens, $16.50 for children ages 6-12, and free admission for children 5 and under.
 Group rates are also available.